Most claims in relation to termination of employment fall into three categories:

 Procedures for applying to the Fair Work Commission for a remedy for unfair dismissal

 An application for a remedy for unfair dismissal must be submitted to the Fair Work Commission within 21 days after the day on which the dismissal took effect, or such period as the Fair Work Commission allows (see s 394 FW Act).

 This time limit can be extended.
 The matters that can be taken into account for an extension of time to lodge an application are in section 394(3) of the FW Act.
 Importantly, to receive an extension, the applicant must show that there were exceptional circumstances.

 Before the unfair dismissal is considered

-A number of matters must be decided by the FWC before the merits of an unfair dismissal are considered.
-These matters are:
+A number of matters must be decided by the Fair Work Commission before the merits of an unfair dismissal are considered.

-- whether the application was made within 21 days or such further period as the FWC allows;
+- whether the application was made within 21 days or such further period as the Fair Work Commission allows;

 - whether the person is protected from unfair dismissal;

 - whether the dismissal was consistent with the Dismissal Code; and